Don’t be the Office Blocker!

 *I added the last bit.

-One of the many ways a Blocker can be made is through poor change management strategies.
+In the workplace, one of the many ways a Blocker can be made is through poor change management strategies.
 Assuming yours is not just choosing to be obtuse for shits and giggles, these people are usually afraid of change.
-They’re afraid of new innovative ideas, especially if they have come from someone else and they relish in the comfort of the status quo.
-The best way to ensure all major stakeholders are along for the ride is to include them in the decision process, or rather, to make them participate in deciding the strategy.
+They’re afraid of new innovative ideas, especially if they have come from someone else.
+They relish in the comfort of the status quo.
+The best way to ensure all stakeholders are along for the ride is to include them in the decision process.
 They can’t credibly object to something they helped to create.
 In many cases, including the marketing and advertising industry, this can be done with a group facilitated workshop.
 The results can be remarkable.
 Check it out.

 BRAND MARKETING TIP

-If you’ve ever had a Blocker to an awesome idea or project in your business, it could be because they were not part of the process leading up to it.
+If you’ve ever had a Blocker to an awesome idea or project, it could be because they were not part of the process leading up to it.